hitsz-ids/synthetic-data-generator/docs/source/developer_guides/extension/index.rst

 - :ref:`API Reference for extended Data Connector <api_reference/data-connectors-extension>`:
   :ref:`Data Connector <Data Connector>` is used to connect to data sources.
 - :ref:`API Reference for extended Cacher for DataLoader <api_reference/cachers-extension>`:
-  :ref:`Cacher <Cacher>` is used for improving performance, reducing network overhead, and supporting large datasets.
+  :ref:`Cacher <Cacher>` is used for improving performance, reducing network overhead and support large datasets.
 - :ref:`API Reference for extended Data Processor <api_reference/data-processors-extension>`:
   :ref:`Data Processor <Data Processor>` is used to pre-process and post-process data.
   It is useful for business logic.